Looking for the best things to do in Warsaw, Poland during your visit? We’ve got you covered with this travel guide!

 Warsaw took me by surprise.
-I feel like the Polish capital is a really well kept secret that very few travellers know about (even I was out of the loop until my recent visit).
-However, what I found was a really cool city with an up-and-coming art scene, lots of unique attractions, and a bit of a Soviet edge.
+I feel like the Polish capital is a well-kept secret that very few travellers know about, however, what I found was a cool city with an up-and-coming art scene, lots of unique attractions, and a bit of a Soviet edge.

-Here’s a look at what I got up to during my week in Warsaw, and I hope it’ll inspire you to give this city a visit because it turned out to be one of my favourite European stops of the summer.
+Here’s my list of things to do in Warsaw, and I hope it’ll inspire you to give this city a visit because it turned out to be one of my favourite European stops of the summer!

 I have to admit, prior to travelling to Warsaw, I knew very little about Poland’s history so joining Adventure Warsaw proved to be a great way to learn the basics.
 Our guide managed to pack several hundred years of history into just a few hours, but what made it stick in my head was that he showed us rather than told us.

 We visited streets that showcased what Warsaw’s architecture looked like before the war, we saw where the dividing walls that marked the boundaries of Warsaw’s Ghetto stood, and we stared at the bullet holes that still scar many walls.
-Also, our guide knew a thing or two about keeping us (his learners) engaged so he kept asking us question that forced us to think and look at the clues in front of us to figure out the answer.
-That’s a sign of a good teacher (and I can say that confidently having just graduated from teacher’s college myself)!
+Also, our guide knew a thing or two about keeping us engaged so he kept asking us questions that forced us to think and look at the clues in front of us to figure out the answer.
+That’s a sign of a good teacher!

 After the historical tour of Warsaw, we stopped off at Czar PRL, which is a small museum that depicts life in Poland under communist rule; it reminded me a lot of the DDR Museum in Berlin, though on a much smaller scale.